This post sponsored by Nike, all content and opinions expressed here are my own.

-Hopefully that’s exactly what I can provide you today for the brand new Nike Epic React Flyknit coming out on February 22.
+Hopefully, that’s exactly what I can provide you today for the Nike Epic React Flyknit released last year.
 Nike was kind enough to send me a pair to test drive before their release so I could share a sneak peek with you.

 I’ve now logged a number of runs in these shoes and won’t be taking advantage of Nike’s return policy!
-I’ll likely be throwing down with anyone who tries to take them away.
+While Nike.com has a generous return policy that allows you test out shoes and return them if they aren’t the right fit, I’ll likely be throwing down with anyone who tries to take these away.

 Let’s dive in with some of the top line info that we all need to know about a shoe!

 - Weight: 6.88 ounces (super light!!)